philamp/jellygrail/README.md

   - This cache will have a size equal to 0.5%~ of your real-debrid storage size, using it on an SSD is better (but not mandatory).
 - bindfs_jelly is a fork of https://github.com/mpartel/bindfs that brings virtual folders and virtual renaming.
   - Its sqlite DB is initialized through inluded Python service that scans mounted local and remote folders (upon first start the virtual folder is empty).
 - ⚠️ You can manage your assets *only* through the virtual folder (rename, delete, move) otherwise if you do it directly on the underlying filesystems, linkage will be lost between virtual tree and actual trees.
+TODO: autofix when linkage is dead between bindFS and underlying filesystems
 - You can use a Real-Debrid download manager like [rdt-client](https://github.com/rogerfar/rdt-client) and disable downloading files to host since you don't need to have these files stored locally anymore.
 Thus you also have to stop using rename-and-organize feature of Radarr and Sonarr (basically you have to stop radarr/sonarr handling of finished downloads).
 - if the Video_Library folder is then accessed through a SMB protocol in windows, renaming does not seem to work (an error pops up) but it's actually working, just refresh the content of the folder and you'll see the renaming is effective.
 (TODO: fix that in bindfs_jelly if possible).

+___

-## Kodi setup (recommended)
+## Kodi recommanded setup

 ### Devices
 - Nvidia Shield: https://www.kodinerds.net/thread/69428-maven-s-kodi-builds-f%C3%BCr-android/ -> Nexus release (arm64-v8a))
 - Chromecast with Google TV: https://www.kodinerds.net/thread/69428-maven-s-kodi-builds-f%C3%BCr-android/ -> Nexus release (armeabi-v7a)
 (to be completed...)
+- CoreElec compatible box

 ### Add-ons
 - Jellyfin add-on ``*``
   - with 'add-on' paths, not 'native' paths, otherwise you loose the functionnality to choose the video variant upon play.

+- Jellycon add-on
+  - works very well too and works without hacking the Kodi main db.
+Although last time I checked it only show variants as a merged item when they're merged in filesystem, not when dynamically merged with "merge versions" plugin

 - Artic Horizon 2 skin ``*``
-  - Allow third party default dependencies in add-on settings before instlaling the skin.
+  - Allow third party default dependencies in add-on settings before instlaling the skin. (repository.jurialmunkey-3.4.zip)

 - a4k subtitles add-on ``*``
 - Up Next (optionnal)